 The Parma Police Department, through Public Information Officer, Detective Sergeant Kevin Riley, will periodically post news releases to the media and the public.
 Frequently photographs and information may be posted with the purpose of eliciting the help of the general public in identifying suspects, developing information for criminal cases and locating missing persons.
 Occasionally, public service announcements may be made related to safety issues.

 Sgt.
 Kevin Riley began his career as a police officer in 1992 after serving in the United States Air Force.
 He joined the Parma Police Department in 1999.
 Sgt.
 Riley has extensive experience in the Detective Bureau as a Detective in both the General Crimes Unit and Narcotics Unit.
 Sgt.
 Riley continues to not only investigate felony cases, but also serves as a supervisory detective overseeing general crimes, narcotics and sex-crimes investigations.
 Sgt.
 Riley also oversees the training and development of newly appointed detectives.
 He has been a member of the department’s SWAT Team since 2004.
 Sgt.
-Riley has an Associate Degree in Law Enforcement and a Bachelor of Science Degree in Education from the University of Akron.
+Riley has an Associate Degree in Law Enforcement from Cuyahoga Community College and a Bachelor of Science Degree in Education from the University of Akron.